Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 ### Automating Live Upgrade

+So, I asked Ann,
-So what do Houyhnhnm programming languages look like when it comes to supporting live upgrade of code and data in a running program?
+what do Houyhnhnm programming languages look like when it comes to supporting live upgrade of code and data in a running program?

 First, Houyhnhnm programming languages have